We help business and IT professionals to maximise value, success and ROI from

 June 2021: David Jacobs presented his technique "The Croydon Facelift" for concise, effective narrative and analysis, to optimise sequential/contiguous and less sequential/contiguous communicational approaches during Adrian Reed's IIBA sponsored Business Analysis Open Mic night

-May 2021: David Jacobs produced the 'next generation' of Business Value Maximisation Framework (BVMF®).
+May 2021: David Jacobs has produced the 'next generation' of Business Value Maximisation Framework (BVMF®).
 To book a free of charge personalised overview of the key models and techniques contact MaxVal Consultancy

 April 2021: David Jacobs presented his treatise "When is Something Something Else?" during Adrian Reed's IIBA sponsored Business Analysis Open Mic night.
 David explored the concept of identity and the value of identifying similarities and differences between artefacts in business IT practice